D-C04/Group_I/README.md

 # Group_I

 This repository contains all documents relating to the ENSE 281 Group Project done by Group I

-# Project Introduction/ Background 📍
+# Project Introduction & Background 📍

 Food waste xyz

 # Our Purpose 💭

+xyz

 # Minimum Viable Products (MVPs)